-Communications Tool Description of activity Frequency 1300 community information line Advertising (print) Advertising in local newspapers is placed with at least seven days' notice of significant construction activities, major disruptions and opportunities to meet the project team or attend a face-to-face event.
+Communications Tool Description of activity Frequency 1300 community information line • Advertising (print) Advertising in local newspapers is placed with at least seven days' notice of significant construction activities, major disruptions and opportunities to meet the project team or attend a face-to-face event.
 At project milestones or periods of disruption Call centre scripts High level, project overview information provided to external organisations who may receive telephone calls enquiring about the project, most namely stakeholder councils.
-Throughout the project when specific events occur or issues are raised by stakeholders Community contact cards · · CRM database All projects are created in SINSW's Customer Relationship Management system Darzin at project inception.
+Throughout the project when specific events occur or issues are raised by stakeholders Community contact cards - CRM database All projects are created in SINSW's Customer Relationship Management system Darzin at project inception.
 Interactions, decisions and feedback from stakeholders are captured, and monthly reports generated.
 Any enquiries and complaints are to be raised in the CRM and immediately notified to the Senior Project Director, Project Director and Community Engagement Manager.
-Throughout the life of the project and updated for 12 months post completion Display boards A0 size full colour information boards are displayed at information sessions or can be permanently displayed in appropriate places (a school administration office for example).
-As required Door knocks Provide timely notification to nearby residents of upcoming construction works, changes to pedestrian movements, temporary bus stops, expected impacts and proposed mitigation.
-Provide written information of construction activity and contact details.
-As required prior to periods of construction impacts Face-to-face meetings/briefings 3, 3 FAQs AQs Set of internally approved answers provided in response to frequently asked questions.
+Throughout the life of the project and updated for 12 months post completion Display boardsA0 size full colour information boards are displayed at information sessions or can be permanently displayed in appropriate places (a school administration office for example).As require As required works, changes to pedestrian movements, temporary bus stops, peri As required prior to periods of construction impacts Face-to-face meetings/briefings 5, 5 5 5 5 5 FAQs Set of internally approved answers provided in response to frequently asked questions.
 Used as part of relevant stakeholder and community communication tools.
 These are updated as required, and included on the website if appropriate.
+Throughout the life of the project